 \para{Comoving entropy conservation} After reheating is completed ($a > \aRH$) it is customary to assume that the comoving entropy density of the primordial plasma remains constant.
 The entropy density at time $t$ is written as $s(t) = (2\pi^2/45) g_{\ast S}(t) T^3(t)$ where $g_{\ast S}(t)$ is the effective number of relativistic species.
 Entropy conservation after reheating implies $\aRH^3 s_\RH = a^3(t) s(t) = a_0^3 s_0$, and thus \bes{ \frac{a_0}{\aRH} & \approx \bigl( 1 \times 10^{22} \bigr) \biggl( \frac{\TRH}{10^9 \GeV} \biggr)^{} \biggl( \frac{\gRH}{106.75} \biggr)^{1/3} \com } where $T_0 \approx 0.234 \ \mathrm{meV}$ and $g_{\ast S,0} \approx 3.91$.

-\para{$\Lambda$CDM Cosmology} After reheating has occurred, the hot primordial plasma is formed and the subsequent cosmological evolution is described by the $\Lambda$CDM Cosmological Concordance Model.
-See \rref{KolbTurner:1990} for an introduction to Big-Bang nucleosynthesis (BBN), radiation-matter equality, recombination, the cosmic microwave background (CMB), large scale structure (LSS), and dark energy.
-The full cosmological expansion history is illustrated in \fref{fig:cosmic_history}.
-This figure shows the evolution of the comoving Hubble length scale $d_H(a) = 1 / a H(a)$ as a function of the FLRW scale factor $a$ in terms of its present value.
-Reading from the left, the first segment corresponds to the epoch of inflation during which time $H(a) = \He$ is approximately constant and $d_H(a)$ decreases; the second segment corresponds to the epoch of reheating during which time $H(a) \propto a^{-3(1+\wRH)/2}$; the third segment corresponds to the radiation-dominated era during which time $H(a) \propto a^{-2}$; the fourth segment corresponds to the matter-dominated era during which time $H(a) \propto a^{-3/2}$; and the final segment (hard to see at $a/a_0 \approx 1$) corresponds to the $\Lambda$-dominated era during which time $H(a) = H_0$ is approximately constant.
-Note that this figure does not capture the slow evolution of $H(a)$ during inflation and the smooth transition at the end of inflation, which are shown in \fref{fig:end_of_inflation}.
+\para{$\Lambda$CDM cosmology} After reheating has occurred, the hot primordial plasma is formed and the subsequent cosmological evolution is described by the $\Lambda$CDM cosmological concordance model.
+See \rref{KolbTurner:1990} for an introduction to big-bang nucleosynthesis (BBN), radiation-matter equality, recombination, the cosmic microwave background (CMB), the large scale structure (LSS), and dark energy.
+The full cosmological expansion history is illustrated in \fref{fig:cosmic_history}, which shows the evolution of the comoving Hubble length scale $d_H(a) = 1 / a H(a)$ as a function of the FLRW scale factor $a$ in terms of its present value.
+Reading from the left in \fref{fig:cosmic_history}, the first segment corresponds to the epoch of inflation during which $H(a) = \He$ is approximately constant and $d_H(a)$ decreases, the second segment corresponds to the epoch of reheating during which $H(a) \propto a^{-3(1+\wRH)/2}$, the third segment corresponds to the radiation-dominated era during which $H(a) \propto a^{-2}$, the fourth segment corresponds to the matter-dominated era during which $H(a) \propto a^{-3/2}$, and the final segment (which is difficult to see at $a/a_0 \approx 1$) corresponds to the $\Lambda$-dominated era during which $H(a) = H_0$ is approximately constant.
+Note that \fref{fig:cosmic_history} does not capture the slow evolution of $H(a)$ during inflation and the smooth transition at the end of inflation, which are shown in \fref{fig:end_of_inflation}.